 How to Compare Two Versions of a Document in Word 2016

 Word 2016’s revision-tracking tools make reviews of your documents possible.
 You have the original copy of your document — the stuff you wrote.
-You also have the copy that Brianne, the vixen from the legal department, has worked over.
+You also have the copy that Brianne, from the legal department, has worked over.
 Your job is to compare them to see exactly what’s been changed from the original.
 Here’s what to do:

 Click the Review tab.